 Q. What do you mean Craig by the mantra ‘live, learn, lead’?

-It’s an old statement that you only get one life, and unless someone has invented an ability to time travel, you only live an exact experience once as everything is slightly different.
+It’s an old statement that you only get one life, and unless someone has invented an ability to time travel, you only live an exact experience once as everything that follows or comes before is slightly different.
 Where possible we should choose to live every single moment as if it’s our last moment.
 I know we hear this all the time but take it a stage further.
 If it’s a journey to work, a coffee with a friend/work colleague, or a conversation with your children just reflect, pause and ask yourself ‘What have I learnt from that?’
 You may learn something which improves your self-awareness.

 We will definitely learn from others if we choose to see it that way.
 Our overarching mindset should be one of passionate curiosity… looking for ways to be delighted by others in whatever they’re doing and learning from it.
 If we continue to be passionate and curious in our role as leaders; these learning interventions we have every day, in the most mundane of circumstances, can become our stories.
 The ones that help us be effective leaders and support us in helping others to learn.